Nihal Sarin: Adult career

-2022–2025: Peak ranking
+2022–2026: Peak ranking

 In August 2022, Nihal played on the second board for India-2 scoring a vital 7½/10 with a performance rating of 2774.
 Nihal won the Tata Steel Rapid Championship 2022 with a round to spare.
 He scored 6.5/9 to finish ahead of Hikaru Nakamura, Wesley So, D. Gukesh, Arjun Erigaisi and others.

 Nihal played the first edition of Chess.com Global Championship.
 Nihal advanced to the 8-player knockout by defeating Rauf Mamedov, 14th World Champion Vladimir Kramnik, and the 17th World Champion Ding Liren.
 In the knock-out phase held in Toronto and Belgrade, Nihal won against Samuel Sevian followed by a thrilling match against Anish Giri, taking the match on armageddon tiebreaks.
 In the final, Nihal was defeated by Wesley So to finish second place.

+In November–December 2022, Nihal won the Tata Steel Chess India 2022 Rapid Open in Kolkata, scoring 6½/9.

 In the 2022 Speed Chess Championship Nihal defeated Anish Giri 15.0–14.0 and Ding Liren 17.0–9.0 to reach the Semifinals where he lost to Hikaru Nakamura 10.5–14.5.
 In the match against World No. 2 Ding Liren, Nihal won praise for his sportsmanship when he resigned in three moves against after the Chinese player lost the previous game due to poor internet connection.

 For the first time, Nihal broke into the 2700 barrier in live rating after he won with the black pieces against GM Paulius Pultinevicius in Round 2 of the European Chess Club Cup in 2023.

 In March 2025, Nihal won the Tashkent Open with an unbeaten score of 8/10.
 In May, he finished 2nd at Asian Individual Chess Championships 2025, scoring 7 points.